Ivan Supek: Public activity

-Later years to present
+Later years

 Supek visited and lectured at numerous foreign universities.
 He retired in 1985, but ever since continued his humanist work.
 He founded a citizen association, Alijansa za treću Hrvatsku (Alliance for the third Croatia).
 He was a critic of globalisation and a proponent of the global justice movement.
 In 2002 he was elected an honorary member of the Academy of Sciences and Arts of Bosnia and Herzegovina.

 Supek died on 5 March 2007, in his home in Zagreb, after a long illness.

-In 2007, shortly after his death, the "X. gimnazija" (10th Gymnasium) grammar school in Croatia's capital Zagreb was renamed in his honor to X. gimnazija "Ivan Supek".
+In 2007, shortly after his death, the X Gymnasium in Croatia's capital Zagreb was renamed in his honor.
 He is among 24 famous Croats to be inducted in the Croatian Walk Of Fame.